Tewksbury Teen Fights School Mask Policy

 “I got almost 300 signatures on this petition,” Maximus said.

-He says wearing a mask is very personal.
+He said wearing a mask is very personal.
 His grandfather passed away from COVID-19 six months ago.

 “If vaccinated students can take the mask off, I guarantee you that unvaccinated students will be so much more inclined to be vaccinated because it’s incentivized, everyone wants to take the mask off,” Maximus said.

-Recently the Tewskbury School Superintendent sent an email to parents and students explaining why the mask mandate will be enforced saying, “We will continue to work with the Tewksbury Police Department to provide a defined police presence to assure all students and staff are safe during our return to school.”READ MORE: Greater Boston Chamber Of Commerce: Half Of Businesses Surveyed Will Require Employees To Be Vaccinated
+Recently the Tewskbury School Superintendent sent an email to parents and students explaining why the mask mandate will be enforced saying, “We will continue to work with the Tewksbury Police Department to provide a defined police presence to assure all students and staff are safe during our return to school.”READ MORE: Did Cutting Unemployment Benefits In New Hampshire Ease The Worker Shortage?

 Police say they will be at the schools as usual when the kids return back to the classrooms, but they will not be enforcing any mask mandate.
 Right now, school officials are still discussing internally how to handle those situations for students who refuse to wear a mask.